yawpitchroll/www.yawpitchroll.com/content/posts/the-35-words-you-need-to-python/index.md

     STATEMENT
 ```

-Many situation are binary, though, and so you'll always want to take some fallback action if the condition is _not_ met:
+Many situations are binary, though, and so you'll always want to take some fallback action if the condition is _not_ met:

 ```python
 if EXPRESSION: